Peace Treaties #

 Some scholars of international relations credit the treaties with providing the foundation of the modern state system and articulating the concept of territorial sovereignty.

-The nation state grew out of the Treaty of Westphalia, the war that killed about 20% of Europe’s population.
+The nation state grew out of the Treaty of Westphalia, the religious wars that killed about 20% of Europe’s population.

 Congress of Vienna #